chrplr/PCBS/docs/practical-interaction.rst

 Disks, Directories and files
 ----------------------------

-Most computers (not all) have two kinds of memories: - volatile, fast, memory, which is cleared when the computer is switched off (processor’s caches, RAM) - ‘permanent’, slow, memory, which is not erased when the computer is switched off (DISKS, Flashdrives (=solid-state drives))
+Most computers (not all) have two kinds of memories:

+- volatile, fast, memory, which is cleared when the computer is switched off (processor’s caches, RAM)
+- ‘permanent’, slow, memory, which is not erased when the computer is switched off (DISKS, Flashdrives (=solid-state drives))

 The unit of storage is the **file**.

 Files are nothing but blobs of bits stored “sequentially” on disks.

-A first file could be stored between location 234 and 256, a second file could be stored at location 456.
+A first file could be stored between location 234 and 256, a second file could be stored at location 456 on your disk.

 filenames, directory structure